Am I eligible to be a California Women’s Therapy client?

 Insurance reimbursement rates vary based on your specific insurance plan information.
 We’ve found that most of our clients with PPO plans are reimbursed between 50% to 70% of each session.

-I do not have PPO insurance.
+I do not have PPO insurance or MediCare.
 What about me?

 Do you offer a sliding scale?